b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 6 (Digital Forensics Analysis and Validation).md

 – Uses common words found in the dictionary and tries them as passwords
 – Most use a variety of languages

+• With many programs, you can build profiles of a suspect to help determine his or her password
+– Names of relatives or pets, favourite colours, and schools attended.
+We tends to use thing we familiar with…

+• Many password-protected OSs and application store passwords in the form of MD5 or SHA hash values

+• A brute-force attack requires converting a dictionary password from plaintext to a hash value
+– Requires additional CPU cycle time